Proportional Representation League

 The League merged with the National Municipal League in 1932, and its newsletter, The Proportional Representation Review, apparently ceased publication.The NML published the National Municipal Review, which publicized proportional representation.

-The Proportional Representation League was founded at the Memorial Art Institute of Chicago at the World's Columbian Exposition on August 10–12, 1893, to promote the cause of proportional representation within the United States.
+The Proportional Representation League was founded at the Memorial Art Institute of Chicago at the World's Columbian Exposition on August 10–12, 1893, to promote the cause of proportional representation within the United States and Canada.

-Prominent members included League Secretary Stoughton Cooley, Rhode Island Governor Lucius F. C. Garvin, federal judge Albert Branson Maris, and economist and labor reformer John R. Commons.
+Prominent members at the beginning included League Secretary Stoughton Cooley, Rhode Island Governor Lucius F. C. Garvin, federal judge Albert Branson Maris, and economist and labor reformer John R. Commons.

+Robert Tyson of Toronto became secretary of the League in 1904 and held that post until 1912.
+Catherine Helen Spence had helped convert him to the PR cause in 1893.
+Australian Catherine Helen Spence was a pioneer of effective voting (which was her term for PR), and president of the Effective Voting League of South Australia, when she visited Canada and the U.S.